ivan-developer-01/probable-adventure/README.md

 ---

-how to definitely logout the github in the local computer?!
+how to definitely logout the github in the local computer?

 just run